pipidog/CNLP/README.md

  # Requirement:
  To use CNLP, please make sure you have the follow python package installed:
  * numpy, matplotlib, seaborn, pandas, sklearn, nltk (Already inculded in Anaconda).
- * jieba, tensorflow, keras (not inculded in Anaconda).
+ * jieba, tensorflow, keras, tqdm (not inculded in Anaconda).

  # Instillation:
  Download the project, unzip it, add /CNLP to your python path.